emanvidmaker/Projectile-Launch-Sim/README.md

 # Projectile-Launch-Sim

+A Demonstration of the Projectile launch function to create a physics engine

 Made for my physics class as my final presentation on visualizing different angles on the projectile launch function.
 Play it here: https://emanvidmaker.itch.io/projectile-launch-sim